 In 2006, Speed co-stars Sandra Bullock and Keanu Reeves teamed up again for this remake of the South Korean film Il Mare about a doctor who falls in love with an architect she’s never actually met.
 Alex (Reeves) is living in 2004, but Kate (Bullock) is in 2006, which is kind of a problem.

-Building the Lake House
+Building the Lake House for the Movie

 They were granted the use of the lake for filming as long as the site was left exactly as it had been.

 According to the production notes: “After weeks of scanning lakefront locations in Wisconsin, Michigan, Illinois and Indiana and virtually every mile of the vast Lake Michigan shoreline for something that embodied all the necessary elements, The Lake House production team rose to the challenge and built the iconic house themselves.”

 That means the house had to be demolished after filming.

 “Location manager James McAllister returned to Cook County, Illinois, where he had worked a decade previously on Evil Has a Face at a Forest Preserve location along the tranquil, 55-acre man-made Maple Lake.

 “It proved to be the perfect setting: naturally serene and romantic, with the surrounding texture and terrain Agresti had in mind.”

 At least half of the movie takes place in and around the glass house on the lake, which is why it’s so maddening that we get to see so little of the interior.